 GVI Phang Nga Long-term Objectives:

-3. Increase skills for local people to assist with equal employment opportunities in our communities within Takuapa and Ban Nam Khem.
+3. Increase skills for local people to gain access to equal employment opportunities in our communities within Takuapa and Ban Nam Khem.

 4. Increase awareness of local populations to environmental issues and facilitate change towards sustainability through scientific studies.